November 28, 2022

 Joining the Do Not Call Registry

-The National Do Not Call Registry lets you add your phone number to a database and prevent telemarketers from contacting you.
-Unfortunately, the Do Not Call Registry only concerns genuine companies that make outbound sales calls (and other types of calls) and not the illegal robocallers trying to steal your money.
+The National Do Not Call Registry is a database of phone numbers that legitimate telemarketers are restricted from contacting.
+Unfortunately, the Do Not Call Registry only prevents legal, legitimate calls from telemarketers and not the illegal robocalls that try to steal your money.

 Removing your number from the Internet